akkartik/mu/Readme.md

 In this quest, Mu is currently experimenting with the following mechanisms:

 1. New, testable interfaces for the operating system.
-Currently manual tests are hard to automate because a file you assumed might vanish, the network might go down, etc. To make manual tests reproducible it suffices to improve the 15 or so OS syscalls through which a computer talks to the outside world.
+Currently manual tests are hard to automate because a file you rely on might be deleted, the network might go down, etc. To make manual tests reproducible it suffices to improve the 15 or so OS syscalls through which a computer talks to the outside world.
 We have to allow programs to transparently write to a fake screen, read from a fake disk/network, etc. In Mu, printing to screen explicitly takes a screen object, so it can be called on the real screen,